'The Sandlot' to Be Remade into TV Series Sequel Featuring Original Cast

 Per Slashfilm, Evans "has sold a pitch for a television series sequel to the original movie that will bring all the original cast members back."
 The site also noted that "apparently the project already has a home on a streaming service, though he wasn't inclined to say which one."

 But where can Evans go with the story?
-The movie is 26 years old in real time, or five years shorter than the time between 1962 (when the majority of The Sandlot events take place) and 1993 (where the movie ends in the then-present day).
+The movie is 26 years old in real time, or five years shorter than the time between 1962 (when the majority of The Sandlot events take place) and 1993 (when the movie ends in the then-present day).

 Theoretically, the new series can pick off in 1993, when protagonist and narrator Scotty Smalls reveals what happens to each of the nine members of the team as adults.